Winning Workplace Giving Strategies For Nonprofits

 1. Employee Matching Gifts

 Employee matching gift programs are one of the most popular examples of workplace giving—both from a corporate and donor perspective.
-When a company offers this initiative, they essentially agree to match donations made by their employees to qualifying nonprofit groups.
+When a company offers this initiative, they essentially agree to match donations made by their employees to qualifying nonprofit groups at a certain ratio, such as 1:1 or 2:1.

 Currently, more than 26 million individuals work for companies with matching gift programs, which includes over 65% of Fortune 500 companies and 51% of the Russell 1000.
 Not to mention tens of thousands of small and mid-sized businesses as well.